uviclibraries/audio-lang-rev/1-first-activity.md

 | Recordings vary in volume letter to letter | Speaker distance or volume drifted.
 Re-set placement and ask for a consistent, relaxed speaking voice. |
 | Mimo shows no device page | Update the Mimo app and the Mic Mini firmware, then unplug and reconnect the receiver. |

 Congratulations on recording a full set of alphabet audio files!
 With a folder of named, trimmed letter files, you are ready to build or update a soundboard.
-Just mention the file extension you ended up with (.m4a or .mp3) in your prompt so the generated code matches your filenames.
+Just make sure that the file extension you ended up with (.m4a or .mp3) matches the filenames in your web application.

 [NEXT STEP: Interviewing Elders](#){: .btn .btn-blue }